 Recently, I reported that one of the Coptic fragments which were auctioned by Sotheby’s in July 2009 contains a portion from Metastasis Iohannis.
-This apocryphal writing, originally written in Greek, is actually an extract from the Acts of John (chapters 106-115).
+This apocryphal writing, originally written in Greek, is actually part of the Acts of John (chapters 106-115).

 Those who read this blog regularly know how much I enjoy reconstructing from scattered pieces the torn leaves of Coptic manuscripts.
 In my previous article on Metastasis Iohannis, I showed that a parchment scrap kept in the Louvre Museum in Paris (call number E 10 015) and the Sotheby-Bolaffi fragment are two bits of the same mutilated codex leaf.